TimeWarpEngineering/timewarp-state/Source/TimeWarp.State.Plus/README.md

 TimeWarp.State.Plus extends TimeWarp.State with additional, features, middleware and components to simplify and enhance your Blazor applications.

+### TimeWarp.State.Plus

+TimeWarp.State.Plus extends the core functionality with additional features:

 ## Available Middleware

 - **PersistentState**
   - **Key Feature**: Automates the persistence of state in browser storage.
   - **Usage**: Annotate state classes with `[PersistentState]` to enable.
   - **Storage Options**: Supports both `LocalStorage` and `SessionStorage`.
+-
+- **MultiTimer System**: A flexible framework for managing multiple timers in your application.
+  - It supports configurable timers
+  - Activity-based resets.

 Example: